 And how are you going to seek out a partner?
 You’re making yourself vulnerable if you look for a roll in the hay with a same sex partner online and aren’t using a cheap VPN.

 Some countries love a good raid.
-There’s gay raids, prostitution raids, and it’s possible they’ll come with some good old fashioned extortion.
+There’s gay raids, prostitution raids, and drug raids, and it’s possible they’ll come with some good old fashioned extortion.
 Not using a VPN could make your moment incredibly public.